SFWLtd/yammer-stats/README.md

 ## How to build and run
 0. Clone repository
 0. Run `gradle build`
-0. Get an application access token for your organisation and place in a file called 'accesstoken' (see accesstoken.example)
+0. Get an application access token for your organisation and update the property 'yammer.accesstoken' (see application.properties.example)
 0. Run the built jar file

 ## Retriving leaderboard of users with most liked posts